 What else can I do on Renaissance Private Island?

 If you’re traveling with a big group, you may want to consider renting an oceanfront cabana for the day.
 Each cabana comes with water, sparkling wine, snacks, butler service, water floats, and snorkeling masks.
 Cabana 4001 on Iguana Beach even has a waterslide!
-The price per day for a cabana starts at $370 and you can make your reservation at https://renaissancearuba.ipoolside.com/.
+The price per day for a cabana starts at $370, and you can make your reservation at https://renaissancearuba.ipoolside.com/.
 There are a total of 15 cabanas available, which are divided between the two island beaches.
 Remember that the cabanas on Flamingo Beach are for adults only!
+The regular cabanas accommodate a maximum of four guests, while the deluxe cabanas can hold up to six guests.

 What are my options for food on the island?

 Please note that you cannot bring your own food and or drinks onto the private island.
 However, that doesn’t mean you’ll have to go back to the hotel for meals.
-In fact, there are two great restaurant options available on the Renaissance Island: Papagayo Bar & Grill and the Mangrove Beach Bar.
-You can find the former by Iguana Beach, while the latter is next to Flamingo Beach.
+In fact, there are two great restaurant options available on Renaissance Island: Papagayo Bar & Grill and the Mangrove Beach Bar.
+You can find the former at Iguana Beach, while the latter is next to Flamingo Beach.
 Papagayo Bar & Grill is the best option for a full, sit-down meal and is open every day from 8 a.m. to 6 p.m.
 It offers specialty pizzas cooked in a wood-burning oven as well as sandwiches, desserts, and cocktails.
 If you’d like a quick snack or a cocktail while you lounge by the flamingos, you’ll want to check out Mangrove Beach Bar.
+This spot is open all week from 11:30 a.m. to 3:30 p.m.
 You can either sit on one of the stools pictured above or wait to be served from your lounge chair.

 How can I best spend my time on the island?